MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-search.md

 # Add search capabilities to your bot
-The Bing Search APIs enable you to add intelligent web search capabilities to your bots.
-With a few lines of code, you can access billions of webpages, images, videos, news, and other result types.
-You can configure the APIs to return results by geographical location, market, or language for better relevance.
-You can further customize your search using the supported search parameters, such as Safesearch to filter out adult content, and Freshness to return results according to a specific date.

-There are five Bing Search APIs available in Cognitive Services.

-## Web Search API
-The <a href="https://www.microsoft.com/cognitive-services/en-us/bing-web-search-api" target="_blank">Web Search API</a> provides web, image, video, news and related search results with a single API call.

-## Image Search API
-The <a href="https://www.microsoft.com/cognitive-services/en-us/bing-image-search-api" target="_blank">Image Search API</a> returns image results with enhanced metadata (dominant color, image kind, etc.) and supports several image filters to customize the results.

-## Video Search API
-The <a href="https://www.microsoft.com/cognitive-services/en-us/bing-video-search-api" target="_blank">Video Search API</a> retrieves video results with rich metadata (video size, quality, price, etc.), video previews, and supports several video filters to customize the results.

-## News Search API
-The <a href="https://www.microsoft.com/cognitive-services/en-us/bing-news-search-api" target="_blank">News Search API</a> finds news articles around the world that match your search query or are currently trending on the Internet.

-## Autosuggest API
-The  <a href="https://www.microsoft.com/cognitive-services/en-us/bing-autosuggest-api" target="_blank">Autosuggest API</a> offers instant query completion suggestions to complete your search query faster and with less typing.

 > [!TIP]
 > You can find detailed documentation about each API, including developer guides and API references by navigating to the Cognitive Services  <a href="https://www.microsoft.com/cognitive-services/en-us/documentation" target="_blank">documentation site</a> and selecting the API you need on the left.